To download a copy of the plan as a PDF: MPC Business Plan Issue 6 July 2022

 This meets bi-monthly.

-The Recreation Committee is responsible for the management, maintenance and promotion of the playing field, the pavilion, play equipment, and the tennis courts, and all the land that MPC owns, including extensive areas of woodland.
+The Recreation Committee is responsible for the management, maintenance and promotion of the Recreation Ground, the Pavilion, play equipment, and the tennis courts, and all the land that MPC owns, including extensive areas of woodland.

 The playing field in Melton Road is one of the proudest possessions of the village.
-It provides football pitches, tennis courts and play equipment with safety surfacing.
+It provides football pitches, tennis courts and play equipment.